-A Member may only move a motion without previous notice by leave of the Council.
+A member may only move a motion without previous notice by leave of the Council, except as provided in Standing Orders.

 6.07 Seconding of motions

 Except as provided for in Standing Orders 1.10 and 2.02, no motion will require a seconder.